alan-turing-institute/RCTab/paper/paper.md

 date: 13 October 2023
 bibliography: paper.bib
 ---

 ## Summary

 Commercial cloud services provide researchers with the benefits of flexible and scalable computing and storage resources.
 However, they can also present challenges for organizations that require a degree of predictability and stability in their cost planning, as the cost control mechanisms are not always designed to accommodate large numbers of projects and users with different budgetary requirements.

 In response, we have developed [RCTab](https://rctab.readthedocs.io/) (**R**esearch **C**omputing **Tab**les), an open-source system for automating the management of [subscriptions](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-setup-guide/organize-resources#management-levels-and-hierarchy) on Azure, Microsoft’s cloud computing platform.
-It not only automates mundane management tasks, but also provides a framework for monitoring usage and reporting on costs, thus saving people's time and reducing the risk of excessive spending.
+It not only automates mundane management tasks, but also provides a framework for monitoring usage and reporting on costs, thus saving people's time and reducing the risk of excessive spending, and a rich source of data for usage forecasting.

 RCTab is designed to be extensible, so can be easily adapted to the needs of different organisations.
 It is written in Python and has Infrastructure as Code (IaC) deployment for quick and reliable deployment to Azure.